CMU-SAFARI/MQSim/README.md

 The following parameters are used to define a trace-based workload:
 1. **Priority_Class:** the priority class of the I/O queue associated with this I/O request.
 Range = {URGENT, HIGH, MEDIUM, LOW}.
 2. **Device_Level_Data_Caching_Mode:** the type of on-device data caching for this flow.
 Range={WRITE_CACHE, READ_CACHE, WRITE_READ_CACHE, TURNED_OFF}.
-3. **Channel_IDs:** a comma separated list of channel IDs that are allocated to this workload.
+3. **Channel_IDs:** a comma-separated list of channel IDs that are allocated to this workload.
 This list is used for resource partitioning.
 If there are C channels in the SSD (defined in the SSD configuration file), then the channel ID list should include values in the range 0 to C-1.
 If no resource partitioning is required, then all workloads should have channel IDs 0 to C-1.
-4. **Chip_IDs:** a comma separated list of chip IDs that are allocated to this workload.
+4. **Chip_IDs:** a comma-separated list of chip IDs that are allocated to this workload.
 This list is used for resource partitioning.
 If there are W chips in each channel (defined in the SSD configuration file), then the chip ID list should include values in the range 0 to W-1.
 If no resource partitioning is required, then all workloads should have chip IDs 0 to W-1.
-5. **Die_IDs:** a comma separated list of chip IDs that are allocated to this workload.
+5. **Die_IDs:** a comma-separated list of chip IDs that are allocated to this workload.
 This list is used for resource partitioning.
 If there are D dies in each flash chip (defined in the SSD configuration file), then the die ID list should include values in the range 0 to D-1.
 If no resource partitioning is required, then all workloads should have die IDs 0 to D-1.
-6. **Plane_IDs:** a comma separated list of plane IDs that are allocated to this workload.
+6. **Plane_IDs:** a comma-separated list of plane IDs that are allocated to this workload.
 This list is used for resource partitioning.
 If there are P planes in each die (defined in the SSD configuration file), then the plane ID list should include values in the range 0 to P-1.
 If no resource partitioning is required, then all workloads should have plane IDs 0 to P-1.
 7. **Initial_Occupancy_Percentage:** the percentage of the storage space (i.e., logical pages) that is filled during preconditioning.
 Range = {all integer values in the range 1 to 100}.
 8. **File_Path:** the relative/absolute path to the input trace file.
 9. **Percentage_To_Be_Executed:** the percentage of requests in the input trace file that should be executed.
 Range = {all integer values in the range 1 to 100}.